Euclideon/vaultclient/docs/UserGuide.md

 Blending allows map tiles to overlay, underlay or feature in hybrid mode with existing objects.

-The transparency slider adjusts the transparency of the map tiles so they don't obscure the visibility of objects in the scene.
+The transparency (opacity) slider adjusts the transparency (opacity) of the map tiles so they don't obscure the visibility of objects in the scene.

 The `Set to Camera Height` button can be used to set the height of the map tiles to the camera's current height.
 This can be used to place map tiles outside the default range of the slider of +/-1000m.?